Opioid Addiction

 Heroin Usage in US History

-There are many drug derivatives of the opium poppy which have been used both medically and recreationally, however heroin has been the one which has frequently caused damage to communities throughout the United States for the better part of 5 decades.
+There are many drug derivatives of the opium poppy which have been used both medically and recreationally; however, heroin has been the one which has frequently caused damage to communities throughout the United States for the better part of 5 decades.

-Heroin was a national problem in the 1960s which experienced an epidemic of heroin use that while low in total numbers of affected, was seen as an issue due to the lack of understanding of addiction and how such behaviors form.
+Heroin was a national problem in the 1960s, which experienced an epidemic of heroin use that, while low in total numbers of affected, was seen as an issue due to the lack of understanding of addiction and how such behaviors form.
 The very addiction and drug taking itself was seen as a problem.

 Heroin Usage as a Product of Prescription Opioid Use

 Heroin is the dangerous progression that many addicted to prescription opioids take as their prescription runs out and they are left wanting.
-While it was incredibly important to tamp down on how easy it is to obtain prescriptions for opioids, it also leaves the problem of steering those affected to illegal street drugs like heroin.
+While it was imperative to tamp down on how easy it is to obtain prescriptions for opioids, it also leaves the problem of steering those affected to illegal street drugs like heroin.

-When prescription opioid abuse heightened in the past 30 years, so too did heroin usage both predictably and concurrently.
+When prescription opioid abuse heightened in the past 30 years, so too did heroin usage, both predictably and concurrently.

 Symptoms of Opioid Usage

 Opioids attach to opioid receptors in the brain and other parts of the body.
-When bound to the receptors, opioids block the pain signals in the body which is what makes them so effective as pain relievers.
+When bound to the receptors, opioids block the pain signals in the body, which is what makes them so effective as pain relievers.
 However, much like alcohol, the tolerance for these drugs and their relieving effects becomes greater and greater, thus setting up a cycle of potential abuse for those who wish to chase the initial potency of the drugs.

 What is often not discussed is how the cessation of pain due to opioid usage and abuse can actually lower the pain threshold of patients who are repeatedly using opioids.
-So, not only is there a cycle of abuse inherent in drugs that users develop tolerance for (until fatal dosing levels are reached), but the initial need which may have been founded on chronic pain has now become significantly worse due to a lowered ability to tolerate pain comfortably and a sensitivity to pain is founded.
+So, not only is there a cycle of abuse inherent in drugs that users develop tolerance for (until fatal dosing levels are reached), but the initial need, which may have been founded on chronic pain, has now become significantly worse due to a lowered ability to tolerate pain comfortably and a sensitivity to pain is founded.

-Short term effects include:
+Short-term effects include:

-Long term effects include:
+Long-term effects include:

 Withdrawal Symptoms of Opioid Addiction

-Early withdrawal symptoms can start as soon as 6 hours and be delayed as much as 30 hours.
-Typically, within 24 hours of
+Early withdrawal symptoms can start as early as 6 hours and be delayed as long as 30 hours.
+Typically, within 24 hours of stopping the drug, a person may experience:

-Symptoms after the 24 hour period may be:
+Symptoms after the 24 hours may be:

 How is Opioid Addiction Treated?

 Group therapy is particularly important for fostering solidarity in the recovery community and ensuring that no person feels alone in their struggle.
-It can be helpful to see firsthand other people talk about their experience with addiction—something typically hidden in a persons life.
-This alone can provide healing and acceptance of the current situation which are paramount for recovery.
+It can be helpful to see firsthand other people talk about their experience with addiction—something typically hidden in a person’s life.
+This alone can provide healing and acceptance of the current situation, which are paramount for recovery.

 Get the help you need now